Data fetching with React offers a wide selection of tools to do the job, from simple promises, to more sophisticated

 export function fetchFirstReposValue(key: string) {

-return firstValueFrom(fetchRepos(key))
+return firstValueFrom(fetchRepos(key));

 }